github/gh-mysql-conf-diff/README.md

 _Description_:

-`mysql-conf-diff` is a utility tool designed for database administrators and developers working with MySQL.
-It compares my.cnf configuration files on disk with settings of a running MySQL server, highlighting any differences.
-It's particularly useful for ensuring consistency in MySQL server configurations.
-Written in Go, it differs from similar tools by its ability to apply detected configuration changes directly to the server and its support for version-specific configuration blocks.
+This tool provides a reliable and efficient way to ensure consistency between MySQL server variables and config option files.
+The utility compares `my.cnf` configuration files on disk with variables of a running MySQL server, providing easy visualization of any differences.
+Written in Go, the tool differs from similar tools by its ability to apply detected configuration changes directly to the server and its support for version-specific configuration blocks.

 _Current project status_: